ibe-course/PCA_et_admixture/README.md

 #### 2.a Exploratory PCA (PCA_1)

-A Principal Component Analysis (PCA) is a tool used in expolratory data analysis which permits dimensionality reduction, in other words, simplyfy a complex matrix of data into easily interpretable components.
+A Principal Component Analysis (PCA) is a tool used in exploratory data analysis which permits dimensionality reduction, in other words, simplify a complex matrix of data into easily interpretable components.
 In a broad manner, it does it by correlating variability of the dataset into Principal Components that explain a certain amount of such variability.
 This method is severely affected by the type and the nature of the data provided.
 Let's explore our dataset using a PCA using 'smaprtpca' package from the EIGENSOFT program (https://github.com/chrchang/eigensoft).
 This program is designed specifically to work with ancient DNA data.
 The way it works is by providing a parameter file for the program with the desired options of computation.
 Let's take a look at the parameter file:

 ```